introfog/GitWave/README.md

 - Allow working with app by using only keyboard (with correct Tabs, Esc and so on work).
 - Exclude sub-directories from command running.
 - Allow export and import config.
-- Implement dynamic fields in commands, e.g. command `git checkout -f {branch}` and you can quickly specify which branch checkout in each command run.

 ## License
 GitWave is licensed under the [Apache license](LICENSE.md), providing you with the freedom to use, modify, and distribute the software.